 Card Holder's Name column, then DE is the

-hashing provides integrity but the tokens can't be reversed.
+de-tokenization, then cryptographic hashing provides integrity but the tokens

 Other methods—like masking, bucketing, date-shifting, and replacement—are good for values that don't need to retain full integrity.
 For example, bucketing an age value (for example, 27) to an age range (20-30) can still be analyzed while reducing the uniqueness that might lead to the identification of an individual.

 For cryptographic de-identification transformations, a cryptographic key, also known as token encryption key, is required.
 The token encryption key that is used for de-identification encryption is also used to re-identify the original value.
 The secure creation and management of token encryption keys are beyond the scope of this document.
 However, there are some important principles to consider that are used later in the associated tutorials: